-The National Response Framework is built upon the premise that incidents are typically handled at the lowest jurisdictional level.
+The National Response Framework is built upon the premise that incidents are typically handled at the lowest jurisdictional level as this level of governance is responsible for the task of longterm recovery.
 In most incidents, state and local resources and interstate mutual aid will provide the first line of emergency response and incident management support.
 When state resources and capabilities are overwhelmed, governors may request federal assistance.
 The NRF provides the framework for federal interaction with state, local, tribal, private sector, and non-governmental entities in the context of domestic incident management to ensure timely and effective federal support.
 The NRF is the core operational plan for national incident management, and establishes national-level coordinating structures, processes, and protocols that will be incorporated into certain existing federal interagency incident- or hazard-specific plans.